Learning Optimal Prescriptive Trees from Observational Data: Introduction

 \subsection{Problem Statement}

 We now formalize the problem we study.
 In our discussion, we use terminology and concepts from \cite{hernan2019causal}.
 The goal is to design a personalized policy $\pi : \sets X \rightarrow \sets K$ in the form of a prescriptive tree that maps an individual's characteristics $x \in \sets X \subseteq \reals^F$ to a treatment from a finite set of candidates indexed in the set $\sets{K}$.
 We note that the set $\sets K$ may also include a ``no treatment'' option.
 Each individual is characterized by their covariates $X \in \reals^F$ and their \emph{potential outcomes} $Y(k) \in \sets Y \subseteq \reals$ under each treatment $k \in \sets K$\comment{, see e.g., \cite{hernan2019causal}}.
 The joint distribution of $X$ and $\{Y(k)\}_{k \in \sets K}$ is unknown.
-However, we have access to $I$ historical observations $\sets D:= \{(X_i, K_i, Y_i)\}_{i \in \mathcal{I}}$ indexed in the set $\sets I :=\{1,\ldots, I\}$, where $X_i$ denote the covariates of the $i$th observation, $K_i$ is the treatment assigned to it, and $Y_i = Y_i(K_i)$ is the \emph{observed outcome}, i.e., the outcome under the treatment received\comment{, see e.g., \cite{hernan2019causal}}.
+However, we have access to $I$ \newnj{i.i.d.} historical observations $\sets D:= \{(X_i, K_i, Y_i)\}_{i \in \mathcal{I}}$ indexed in the set $\sets I :=\{1,\ldots, I\}$, where $X_i$ denote the covariates of the $i$th observation, $K_i$ is the treatment assigned to it, and $Y_i = Y_i(K_i)$ is the \emph{observed outcome}, i.e., the outcome under the treatment received\comment{, see e.g., \cite{hernan2019causal}}.
 We use the convention that higher values of $Y_i$ are more desirable.
 Critically, as in all observational experiments, we cannot control the historical treatment assignment policy and the outcomes $Y_i(k)$ for $k \neq K_i$ remain \emph{unobserved}.
-Formally, our aim is to learn, from the observational data $\sets D$, a \comment{personalized treatment assignment} policy $\pi$ in the form of a tree of maximum depth $d$ that maximizes the quantity
+Formally, our aim is to learn, from the observational data $\sets D$, a policy \revisio{$\pi \in \Pi_d$} that maximizes the quantity

-where $\mathbb E(\cdot)$ denotes the expectation operator with respect to the joint distribution $\mathbb P$ of $X, K, Y(1), \ldots, Y(k)$.
+where \revisio{$\Pi_d$ denotes the set of prescriptive trees of maximum depth $d$, and} $\mathbb E(\cdot)$ denotes the expectation operator with respect to the joint distribution $\mathbb P$ of $X, K, Y(1), \ldots, Y(k)$.
 A major challenge in learning the best policy $\pi$ is the fact that we cannot observe the \emph{counterfactual} outcomes $Y_i(k)$, $k\in \sets K, \; k \neq K_i$ that were not received by datapoint~$i$.
 Indeed, the missing data make it difficult to identify the best possible treatment for each datapoint.
 In fact, without further assumptions on the historical policy, it is impossible to even identify the treatment that is the best \emph{in expectation} for any given datapoint.